M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq139)

-In fact this Microsoft Exchange specific error is an incorrect error message caused by a bug in older Exchange server software.

-The error *User is authenticated but not connected* might occur if:
+The confusing server error *User is authenticated but not connected* might occur if:

+* External access was administratively disabled, please see [this article](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules) about how an administrator can enable it again
+* SMTP was administratively disabled, please see [this article](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/authenticated-client-smtp-submission) about how an administrator can enable it again
 * Push messages are enabled for too many folders: see [this FAQ](#user-content-faq23) for more information and a workaround
-* The account password was changed: changing it in FairEmail too should fix the problem
 * An alias email address is being used as username instead of the primary email address
 * An incorrect login scheme is being used for a shared mailbox: the right scheme is *username@domain\SharedMailboxAlias*
-* IMAP was administratively disabled, please see [this article](https://docs.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/client-access-rules/client-access-rules) how an administrator can enable it again

 The shared mailbox alias will mostly be the email address of the shared account, like this: